theobald-software/theobald-software.github.io/_includes/_content/en/requirements/sap-systems.md

 * SAP Application Server ABAP, Message Server, Router, Standalone Gateway

 ### HANA Database
 You can use Operational Data Provisioning (ODP) to connect the SAP HANA database of an SAP ABAP source system.
 Communication is performed using RFC.
-With the ODP context for SAP HANA (HANA) the followings HANA views types are availble for extraction:
+With the ODP context for SAP HANA (HANA) the following HANA views types are available  for extracting:
 - Analysis Views
-- Calculation Views and
+- Calculation Views
 - Associated Attribute Views

-Direct Access to a HANA Database without an SAP ABAP source system running on it is not supported.
+Direct access to a HANA database without an SAP ABAP source system running on the corresponding HANA database is not supported.

-### Not Supported SAP Systems
+### Not supported SAP systems
-Not supported are the SAP systems, that don’t run on ABAP systems or don't provide RFC Connectivity like:
+Not supported are the SAP systems that don’t run on ABAP systems or don't provide RFC connectivity.
+The following systems are not supported:
 - Business By Design
 - Business One
 - Business Objects